 Vietnam has become one of the most attractive places to teach English.
 The stunning scenery, rich culture, tropical weather and proximity to many other exotic travel destinations has aided to making Vietnam such a popular place to live.
 When you take into consideration the comfortable lifestyle, affordable standard of living and decent salaries you will realise that Vietnam is one of the most profitable places to teach English – almost more-so than Korea.
-Successfully finding a teaching English job in Vietnam is not challenging though many people, including us, find the process of job hunting in Vietnam daunting and overwhelming.
+Successfully finding a teaching English job in Vietnam is not challenging though many people, including me, find the process of job hunting in Vietnam daunting and overwhelming.
 Fear not as this guide will point you in the right direction of where to find a teaching English job in Vietnam.

 Create a teaching-tailored CV